djo1975/vet_clinic/README.md

 # 📖 Vet-clinic-database <a name="about-project"></a>

-In this project I added some new tables and added foreign key columns to existing animals table to model one-to-many relationships.
-Afterward, I used JOIN to query the data.
+In this project, I added some many-to-many relationships and write more complex queries to use them to answer questions.

 ## 🛠 Built With <a name="built-with"></a>